Guatemalans

-Guatemala is a multicultural society, though most Guatemalans have varying degrees of European (predominantly Spaniards) and Amerindian ancestry.
-Guatemalans are also colloquially nicknamed Chapines in other Spanish-speaking countries of Latin America.
+Guatemala is a multicultural society, though most Guatemalans have varying degrees of European (predominantly Spaniard) and Amerindian ancestry.
+Guatemalans are also colloquially nicknamed chapines in other Spanish-speaking countries of Latin America.

 Demographics

 Guatemala has a population of 17,153,288 (July 2020 est).
 In 1900, Guatemala had a population of 885,000.
 Guatemala had the fastest population growth in the Western Hemisphere during 20th century.
 Approximately half of the Guatemalan population lives in poverty and 13.7% of them live in extreme poverty.

 Guatemala is heavily centralized.
 Transportation, communications, business, politics, and the most relevant urban activity takes place in Guatemala City.
 Guatemala City has about 2 million inhabitants within the city limits and more than 5 million within the wider urban area.
 This is a significant percentage of the population (14 million).

 The estimated median age in Guatemala is 20 years old, 19.4 for males and 20.7 years for females.
 This is the lowest median age of any country in the Western Hemisphere and comparable to most of central Africa and Iraq.